VUIIS/dax/docs/dax_xnat_dataypes_install.rst

 5.d) click submit and then accept defaults for subsequent screens

-You are now ready to use the two assessors fs:fsData and proc:genProcData
+You are now ready to use the two assessor types fs:fsData and proc:genProcData